 Learn from the best.

 As an English major, you will enter the classrooms of faculty known not only for their teaching talent, but also for their scholarly research and publication in interdisciplinary areas such as cultural studies, environmental studies, women’s and gender studies, literatures of diverse cultures, popular culture and childhood studies, as well as in periods extending from medieval and Renaissance literatures, Romanticism and modernism to postmodernism and twenty-first century literature.
 Two faculty members are award-winning novelists, and one is an acclaimed poet.
+And not to brag, but Marquette's Archives hold the most comprehensive collection of J.R.R.
+Tolkien's manuscripts in the world!
+So, join the Fellowship and study English at Marquette.

 The cure for writer's block.